Foul play ruled out after Cork mother found dead at her Ballincollig home

 “As a lifelong resident of the estate, I have spent the evening with friends and neighbours, and all I can say is that everyone here in Innishmore is shell‑shocked."

-Gardaí are appealing for witnesses to this incident to come forward.
+Gardaí are appealing for witnesses to come forward.

-Anyone who was in the Innishmore area of Ballincollig between 3pm on Thursday, March 12, and 5.30pm on Friday, March 13, and who may have camera footage (including home security and dashcam footage) is asked to provide this footage to investigating gardaí.
+Anyone who was in the Innishmore area of Ballincollig between 3pm on Thursday, March 12, and 5.30pm on Friday, March 13, and who may have camera footage — including home security or dashcam recordings — is asked to provide it to investigating gardaí.

 More in this section